zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

     -   \_struct
     -   strop
     -   time
-    -   unicodedata
+    -   unicodedat
     -   \_weakref
     -   cPickle
 -   Some modules have limited functionality.
 For example, the sandbox limits the degree to which user code can write data to the standard output and the standard error output; that is,  `sys.stdout/sys.stderr`  can write 20 KB at most; otherwise, the excessive characters will be ignored.

 ## Third-party Libraries {#section_lrw_zff_xdb .section}

 Common third-party libraries are installed in the operating environment to supplement the standard library.
-The supported third-party libraries also include **numpy** .
+The supported third-party libraries also include **numpy**.

 **Note:** The use of third-party libraries is also subject to 'prohibit local', 'network I/O', and other restrictions.
 Therefore, APIs that have such functions are also prohibited in a third-party library.